nucpc/info/README.md

 ###### F: Setup a second nightly reboot to ensure the Teams Room is up and ready after any windows/teams updates occurring during the night.
 As an example, if the Teams nightly reboot is set for 2 or 3 AM, adding one at 7 AM shortly before the office opens should ensure stability.
 I've also include the steps below to add another reboot task.

 ```
-Press WinKey+R > type taskschd.msc and press Enter (it will launch Task Scheduler)
+Press WinKey+R > type taskschd.msc
+and press Enter (it will launch Task Scheduler)
-Left click from the right pane on the Task Scheduler Library > open Action from the top menu > New Folder... > name it MyTasks > click OK
+Left click from the right pane on the Task Scheduler Library >
+Open Action from the top menu > New Folder... > name it MyTasks > click OK
-Left click on the MyTasks > choose Action from menu > Create Basic Task... (it will open task wizard)
+Left click on the MyTasks > choose Action from menu >
+Create Basic Task... (it will open task wizard)
 You can enter the Name , for example "Restart", and press Next
 In Trigger section you can specify when you want to run your task, for example:
 Select Daily , and press Next
-Now you can specify the day, the hour and set to recur every day, after that press Next
+Now you can specify the day, the hour and set to recur every day,
+After that press Next
-In Action section you can choose what you want to run, for example restart your system, to do this:
+In Action section you can choose what you want to run,
+for example restart your system, to do this:
-choose Start a program , and press Next in the Program/script field type shutdown /r , and press Next
+choose Start a program ,
+and press Next in the Program/script field
+type shutdown /r , and press Next
 And that's all, you can press Finish
 ```